 - information packet mailings.

 - on-campus recruiting activities.

 Schedule of Classes

-Each term's Course Schedule is published approximately six weeks prior to the end of the previous term.
+A yearly Course Schedule is published the prior Spring Semester of each new Fall term.
 Special courses and continuing education courses may be announced on a per-event basis.

 Student Success Center